1949 Calvary Cemetery strike: Background

 Calvary Cemetery is a large cemetery located in the Queens borough of New York City.
-By 1949, the cemetery (owned by the Roman Catholic Archdiocese of New York and administered by the trustees of St. Patrick's Cathedral in Manhattan) was one of the largest Roman Catholic cemeteries in the United States.
+By 1949, the cemetery (owned by the Archdiocese of New York and administered by the trustees of St. Patrick's Cathedral in Manhattan) was one of the largest Catholic cemeteries in the United States.
 By that time, the cemetery covered several hundred acres (Note: Sources vary on the exact size of the cemetery, with values of 400 acre and 550 acre.) and had almost 2 million interments, with approximately 10,000 additional burials per year.
 Cardinal Francis Spellman was the archbishop of the archdiocese and presided over the trustees of St. Patrick's, having risen to that position in 1939 and being made cardinal in 1946.
 As both a cardinal and archbishop, he was considered the most powerful and well-known prelate of the Catholic Church in the United States.
-In 1946, with Spellman's blessing, workers at Calvary Cemetery unionized with Local 293 of the United Cemetery Workers Union (UCW).
+In 1946, with Cardinal Spellman's blessing, workers at Calvary Cemetery unionized with Local 293 of the United Cemetery Workers Union (UCW).
 (Note: In addition to Calvary Cemetery, Local 293 represented workers ten other cemeteries in the New York metropolitan area.
 In 1949, the local had a total membership of about 1,100, of which several hundred worked at Calvary.)
 This union was affiliated with the Food, Tobacco, Agricultural, and Allied Workers (FTA) of the Congress of Industrial Organizations (CIO), a leftist national union.
 Almost all of the Local 293 members were Catholics.

 Throughout 1948, relations between the workers and their employers deteriorated, and on December 27 of that year, union representatives submitted a proposal to management for changes in working conditions.
 Of primary concern, the union was seeking a reduction in their workweek from 48 hours to 40 hours, with 8-hour shifts Monday through Friday.
 Additionally, they were seeking an increase in hourly pay so that they would still be receiving the same weekly pay of $59.40.
 Additionally, workers would receive overtime and time-and-a-half pay for Saturday work.
-The St. Patrick's trustees, taking a hardline stance against the union from the beginning of discussions, countered that Saturday work was necessitated by the numerous weekend funeral services and instead offered the workers a 2.6% cost of living adjustment.
+The St. Patrick's trustees, taking a hardline stance against the union from the beginning of discussions, countered that Saturday work was necessitated by the numerous weekend funeral services and instead offered a 2.6% cost of living adjustment.
 Church and union officials met for two separate collective bargaining sessions, with the final held on January 10.
 During the last meeting, church representatives Monsignor George C. Ehardt and attorney Godfrey P. Schmidt made the union a final offer, after which they refused to entertain any further counteroffers from the union.
-Additionally during negotiations, Spellman, a noted anti-communist, wrote front-page opinion pieces for almost every major newspaper in New York City about how the CIO was "a well-known Communist dominated union".
+Additionally during negotiations, Cardinal Spellman, a noted anti-communist, wrote front-page opinion pieces for almost every major newspaper in New York City about how the CIO was "a well-known Communist dominated union".
 With both sides at an impasse, approximately 250 Local 293 workers (composed of chauffeurs, gardeners, gravediggers, and mechanics) at Calvary went on strike on January 13, 1949.
 This marked the first recorded instance of a labor strike conducted by Catholic laity against Catholic clergy.